AvinashPinnamaneni/PPRmodel/customSim/Notes/myNotes.md

 "globals()[variablenameinstring]" accesses the object through the variable name which equals to the string value

 object.__class__.__name__ returns the name of the class

+for making a product, call for the product and back trace the processes required for making the product, like if the output product of a process is know, get the information of input products and eventually backtrace the process to initial porocess and execute the process from beginning to order the compoents, parts and consumables.
+Procedure for initiation of order:
+- Order contains information about the list of products ordered along with other order related data.
+- The product list has to be acquired for each of the orders.
+- Each of the product will have it's upstream and downstream process mapped through the upstream and downstream processes of the process and resource which specifies how we

+Add an attribute of consumption of resources for the product as to what is actually planned and what is really happening.